 - Please ask permission from a nurse before bringing children to visit.

 - We are a tobacco-free organization, and smoking is prohibited everywhere on the property.

 - Restrooms in the patient rooms are reserved for patient use only.
 Visitors should use a restroom in the waiting area.

-- Family waiting rooms are available 24 hours a day.
+- The family waiting room is available 24 hours a day.

-- Families and visitors are encouraged to use a waiting area for meal times.
+- Families and visitors are encouraged to use the waiting area for meal times.

-- Telephones with direct access to the nurses’ stations are available.
+- A telephone with direct access to nursing stations is available.
 If you are in the waiting room and the telephone rings, please answer it.

 - Please have the sleeping area picked up by 7 a.m. if you stay overnight.
 Linen bags are available for the dirty linen.

-- Family members of all Critical Care patients use the waiting rooms; please respect the space and privacy of others.
+- Family members of all Critical Care patients use the waiting room.
+Please respect the space and privacy of others.